 This post details how to complete the perfect last day of school activity for your students.
-End of the year goodbye stars includes writing meaningful goodbye messages on individual stars for each student.
+Even if you’re teaching online, this makes a great activity for your distance learners as well!
+End of the year goodbye stars include writing meaningful goodbye messages on individual stars for each student.

-Create Goodbye Stars for the Last Day of School
+Create Goodbye Stars on the Last Day of School

 The end of the year is a hectic and exhausting time for teachers.
 Students are finishing up projects and taking exams, while teachers are trying to cram every last thing into the limited time left.
 It is also time for those end of the year activities that bring everyone together for some fun.

 End of the year goodbye stars is a great community-building activity that helps students further their social-emotional development.
 Saying goodbye is hard for some, and this helps them say it to their peers before summer vacation.
 It helps them reflect on past experiences and from the year together as a class.

 For distance learners, the end of the school year may seem bittersweet.
 The students get to celebrate the end of the school year, but they don’t necessarily get to say goodbye to their friends in a meaningful way.
 This activity can be done independently at home with a few additional modifications and can serve as a wonderful memento of the school year for them.

 Students get to share and write those memories and goodbye messages to their peers on stars.
 They build and strengthen relationships and good feelings this way.
 Completing the activity enhances writing and spelling skills.
 Most of all, end of the year goodbye stars make a wonderful keepsake.

 How to Complete this Last Day of School Activity

 - For the star-shaped cut-outs, I recommend using a 2-ply weight paper or cardstock or scrapbook paper that is thicker than regular paper and not construction paper.
 Yellow makes the perfect color for stars and is light enough to show all colors of ink.
 You could also get creative and use different scrapbook papers with fun prints.